camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 Great - you made it.
 We welcome you as a new Camunda user!
 Despite already mentioned Camunda Tasklist, Cockpit, Admin and the REST API, there is a lot more to discover, e.g.:

 * [Camunda Modeler](https://docs.camunda.org/manual/7.5/modeler/camunda-modeler/) - a superb modeling tool to model standard compliant BPMN, CMMN and DMN.
+If you had customized the palette of the Activiti Designer take a look at [Element Templates](https://docs.camunda.org/manual/7.5/modeler/camunda-modeler/element-templates/) to achieve comparable things in Camunda.
 * [Camunda Engine Evolution since Activiti Fork](xxx)
 * [CMMN](https://docs.camunda.org/manual/7.5/reference/cmmn11/) for Case Management
 * [DMN](https://camunda.org/dmn/tutorial/) for Decision Management